dbt1/buildenv-closed/README.md

 ## Updating

 ### Update target sources
 An explicit update for any sources (e.g. neutrino) is not required.
-This will be done automatically on evrery called target with bitbake.
+This will be done automatically on every called target with bitbake.
 This will also update required dependencies.
+If you moved some target sources into the workspace ($HOME/builder/poky-X.X/<machine>/workspace), you must do it yourself.
 See also "[Working on target sources](#working-on-target-sources)"!

 ### Update meta layer repositories
 Execution of init script will update the yocto poky-x.x repository to the required yocto release and will updating the included local meta layers to current state of remote repositories.
 Of corse you can update and modiify your local meta-layer for meta-neutrino and machine layers repositories manually.
 The update routines will stash uncommitted changes or will rebase your local commits to new remote changes, but conflicts are possible.
 In this case you must solve manually.

 **Note: Your config files will be untouched.
-New or adapted config options are not considered.
+New or modified config options are not considered.
 Please check your configuration if required.**

 ## Working on target sources
-In this case you should transfer the desiered target source into the workspace repository. if You have moved any target source into the workspace tree you have full control to source code you want to modify.
+In this case you should transfer the desiered target source into the workspace repository ($HOME/builder/poky-X.X/<machine>/workspace).
+If You have moved any target source into the workspace tree you have full control to source code you want to modify.
 See also [devtool](https://www.yoctoproject.org/docs/current/mega-manual/mega-manual.html#using-devtool-in-your-sdk-workflow) and especially [devtool modify](https://www.yoctoproject.org/docs/current/mega-manual/mega-manual.html#sdk-devtool-use-devtool-modify-to-modify-the-source-of-an-existing-component).

 ## Reset configuration if required
 If you want to reset your configs, please rename (delete is not recommended) the conf directory ($HOME/build/poky-X.X/<machine>/conf) and execute the init script again.

 ## Force complete rebuild
-If you want to force rebuild you can delete (or rename) the tmp directory:
+If you want to force rebuild you can delete (or rename) the tmp directory ($HOME/build/poky-X.X/<machine>/tmp):
 ```
 ~/build/poky-X.X/<machine>/tmp
 ```
 That causes the complete reassembling of the image.
-If you didn't delete the sstate-cache directory, your image should be ready in a very fast time.
+If you didn't delete the sstate-cache directory ($HOME/build/poky-X.X/<machine>/sstate-cache), your image should be ready in a very fast time.
 Therefore, it is recommended to keep the sstate-cache directory.
 In rare cases it should be necessary to delete this directory as well.
 Please note, however, in this case the build will take much more time.

 ## Customize if required